madeofpendletonwool/PinePods/completed_todos.md

 - [] Enhanced downloads page to better display podcasts.
 This improves archival experience
 - [] Auto Download Episodes when released for given podcasts
 - [] Completed status added so podcasts can be marked as completed and will auto complete once finished
+- [] Added Auto Skip options for intro and outros of podcasts

+things needing a fix:
+- fix issue when adding new pod and options won't work
+- implement backend for auto download
+- implement backend for start skip and end skip

 Version 0.5.4